martiniradi/my-wowchemy-site/content/publication/Microtransit/index.md

 publication: Major revision in *Operations Research*
 # publication_short: In *EJOR*

 abstract: Microtransit offers opportunities to enhance urban mobility by combining the reliability of public transit and the flexibility of ride-sharing.
-This paper optimizes the design and operations of a deviated fixed-route microtransit system that relies on reference lines but is allowed to deviate in response to passenger demand.
-We formulate a Microtransit Network Design (MiND) model via two-stage stochastic optimization.
-The model features a tight second-stage formulation thanks to a subpath-based representation of microtransit operations in a load-expanded network, which optimizes on-demand deviations between checkpoint stops.
-We develop a double-decomposition algorithm combining Benders decomposition and subpath-based column generation armed with a tailored label-setting algorithm.
-Using real-world data from Manhattan, results suggest that our method scales to large practical instances, with up to 10-100 candidate lines and hundreds of stations.
-Comparisons with transit and ride-sharing benchmarks suggest that microtransit can provide win-win outcomes toward efficient mobility (high demand coverage, low operating costs, high level of service), equitable mobility (broad geographic reach) and sustainable mobility (limited environmental footprint).
-We provide an open-source implementation in an online repository to enable replication.
+This paper optimizes the design and operations of a deviated fixed-route microtransit system that relies on reference lines but is allowed to deviate in response to passenger requests.
+We formulate a Microtransit Network Design (MiND) model via two-stage stochastic integer optimization, with a first-stage network design and service scheduling structure and a second-stage vehicle routing structure.
+We derive a tight second-stage relaxation using a subpath-based representation of microtransit operations in a load-expanded network.
+We develop a double-decomposition algorithm combining Benders decomposition and subpath-based column generation.
+We prove that the algorithm maintains a valid optimality gap and converges to an optimal solution in a finite number of iterations.
+Results obtained with real-world data from Manhattan show that the methodology scales to large and otherwise-intractable instances, with up to 10-100 candidate lines and hundreds of stops.
+Comparisons with transit and ride-sharing suggest that microtransit can provide win-win outcomes toward efficient mobility (high demand coverage, low costs, high level of service), equitable mobility (broad geographic reach) and sustainable mobility (limited environmental footprint).
+We provide an open-source implementation to enable replication.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.